vishnupadmanabhan/articles/_posts/2016-05-06-getting-started-with-es6.md

 {% endhighlight %}

 #### 2. Destructuring
 One of the coolest things that ES6 offers is something called destructuring.
-I you are someone who works a lot in objects and arrays, you are going to love this.
+If you are someone who works a lot in objects and arrays, you are going to love this.
 Since JSON has become a big thing, object and array literals have become most important in the language.
 Pulling data from these structures is very common practice in any JavaScript app.
 Let's look at the following example:

 {% highlight javascript %}
 let car = {